MicrocontrollersDev/Alternatives/README.md

 # This is a place where alternatives to poorly made Minecraft mods as well as clients (and Chachy) can be stored.

-While this repo does serve as its own entity, it will also serve as an "alpha" version of [Proudmuslim's website](https://proudmuslim.tech/) where everything is much more organized, looks better, and is easier to navigate.
-Here is where I create initial changes and will then occasionally push these changes to his repo when I feel a substantial amount or important changes have been made.
+This repo stores many alternatives to poorly made mods and clients for users who don't know much about this subject to learn from.
+Anybody may use this repo for their own work (such as but not limited to a website hosting these lists) as long as credit is properly given (my name and a link to this repo).

+As these lists have been around for a while and have taken up a lot of my time, it has become a low priority to me.
+For this reason, any contribution is welcomed and as this repo may slowly start to see less updates from me.
+If possible, please make a PR instead of reaching out to me on Discord.
+I usually check PRs relatively quickly.

 # For Contributing:

 Please follow the style that everything else is using, and add your name to the credits list yourself (in alphabetical order).
-While Proud's site does not currently have a list of people who contribured to this project, it will in the future.
+While I would prefer if you linked to your GitHub, you may link to some other account of your if you wish.

 If you are going to update/add a mod, make sure that you change/add it on every list where applicable.

 If changes are made that I do not like, I may cherrypick the changes myself, add you to the credits, and close the PR.

+I do not care about commit spam.
+I can squash and merge.
+Please don't commit spam on purpose though.

 # Why was the repo disabled?